 Established a discretionary reserve fund to ensure Elon Academy scholar success.

 |Develop and implement a comprehensive assessment plan for the Elon Academy.|

 Achieved goal of 100 percent of Academy scholars enrolling in honors and AP classes at their local high schools and being engaged in community service.

 Established an Elon Academy Alumni Board and continuing to build the alumni network.
 Launching a college peer-to-peer mentoring program where our academy alumni on their respective college campuses will mentor the first-year college students who enroll on that campus.

 Establish an Elon Academy Advisory Council.

-Received a grant from the Burroughs Wellcome Foundation to fund a partnership between EA, Environmental Studies, Campus Kitchen, Community Garden and Urban Roots.
+Received a grant from the Burroughs Welcome Foundation to fund a partnership between EA, Environmental Studies, Campus Kitchen, Community Garden and Urban Roots.
 The focus is on sustainable gardening and nutrition for Elon Academy students and their families.
-To read more about the grant and goals click here.

 Theme #2: Supporting a world-class faculty and staff